fictionalname/FilmFinder/PROGRESS.md

 - Hidden the top header/status block on small screens so mobile users only see films and the floating Filter button.
 - Ensured the floating Filters FAB hides itself while the overlay is open so the film view stays uncluttered and reappears as soon as the sheet is dismissed.
 - Removed the `with_origin_country` restriction so the discover results include every UK-streamed film regardless of where it was produced.
+- Stopped double-filtering movies by provider and now trust TMDB’s discover response so titles don’t disappear when watch-provider metadata is missing from the detail call.
 - Release window now prevents the “To” year from being earlier than the “From” year so filtering stays consistent no matter how the range shifts.
 - Mobile search/sort section starts collapsed to keep the overlay compact until the user explicitly expands it.
 - Added a floating glass “status pill” that hovers over the content and displays just the provider/film totals while keeping the sidebar lean.